 We, the underwriters or other agents may engage in derivative transactions involving the securities.
 These derivatives may consist of short sale transactions and other hedging activities.
 The underwriters or agents may acquire a long or short position in the securities, hold or resell securities acquired and purchase options or futures on the securities and other derivative instruments with returns linked to or related to changes in the price of the securities.
 In order to facilitate these derivative transactions, we may enter into security lending or repurchase agreements with the underwriters or agents.
-The underwriters or agents to the public, including short sales, or by lending the securities in order to facilitate short sale transactions by others.
+The underwriters or agents may effect the derivative transactions through sales of the securities to the public, including short sales, or by lending the securities in order to facilitate short sale transactions by others.
 The underwriters or agents may also use the securities purchased or borrowed from us or others (or, in the case of derivatives, securities received from us in settlement of those derivatives) to directly or indirectly settle sales of the securities or close out any related open borrowings of the securities.